LBNL-UCB-STI/beam/docs/inputs.rst

 * allocationManager.repositionLowWaitingTimes.waitingTimeWeight:
 * allocationManager.repositionLowWaitingTimes.demandWeight:
 * allocationManager.repositionLowWaitingTimes.produceDebugImages:

-* surgePricing.priceAdjustmentStrategy: defines different price adjustment strategies
-* surgePricing.surgeLevelAdaptionStep:
-* surgePricing.minimumSurgeLevel:
-* surgePricing.numberOfCategories:
 * linkFleetStateAcrossIterations: if it is set to true then in the next iteration ride-hail fleet state of charge is initialized with the value from the end of previous iteration
+* surgePricing.priceAdjustmentStrategy: defines different price adjustment strategies.
+Possible options: `KEEP_PRICE_LEVEL_FIXED_AT_ONE` keeps price level at 1.0; `CONTINUES_DEMAND_SUPPLY_MATCHING` with 50% of probability increases and 50% of probability decreases price level on `surgeLevelAdaptionStep` for each time bin and TAZ
+* surgePricing.surgeLevelAdaptionStep: value to be randomly added or removed from the price leve in case of  `CONTINUES_DEMAND_SUPPLY_MATCHING` strategy.
+* surgePricing.minimumSurgeLevel: the min price level.
+* surgePricing.numberOfCategories: number of price categories.
+These categories are used in the output of price statistic.
 * cav.valueOfTime: is used when searching a parking stall for CAVs
 * human.refuelRequiredThresholdInMeters: when range below this value, ride-hail vehicle driven by a human will charge
 * human.noRefuelThresholdInMeters: when range above noRefuelThresholdInMeters, ride-hail vehicle driven by a human will not charge
 * cav.refuelRequiredThresholdInMeters: when range below this value, EV ride-hail CAVs will charge
 * cav.noRefuelThresholdInMeters: when range above noRefuelThresholdInMeters, EV ride-hail CAVs will not charge
-* rangeBufferForDispatchInMeters: do not dispatch vehicles below this range to ensure enough available to get to charger
+* rangeBufferForDispatchInMeters: do not dispatch vehicles below this range to ensure enough available to get to charger minute penalty if out of range
-* charging.vehicleChargingManager.defaultVehicleChargingManager.multinomialLogit.params.drivingTimeMultiplier: one minute of driving is one util
+* charging.multinomialLogit.params.drivingTimeMultiplier - one minute of driving is one util
-* charging.vehicleChargingManager.defaultVehicleChargingManager.multinomialLogit.params.queueingTimeMultiplier: one minute of queueing is one util
+* charging.multinomialLogit.params.queueingTimeMultiplier - one minute of queueing is one util
-* charging.vehicleChargingManager.defaultVehicleChargingManager.multinomialLogit.params.chargingTimeMultiplier: one minute of charging is one util
+* charging.multinomialLogit.params.chargingTimeMultiplier - one minute of charging is one util
-* charging.vehicleChargingManager.defaultVehicleChargingManager.multinomialLogit.params.insufficientRangeMultiplier: indicator variable so straight 60 minute penalty if out of range
+* charging.multinomialLogit.params.insufficientRangeMultiplier - indicator variable so straight 60 minute penalty if out of range
 * iterationStats.timeBinSizeInSec: time bin size of ride-hail statistic
+* bestResponseType: How to choose the best proposal from proposals of ride-hail trips.
+Options are MIN_COST (by min cost of the trip), MIN_UTILITY (by min utility.
+Considered cost and customer subscription)

 Secondary activities generation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^